anupm652/Amazon-Sales-Analysis-Dashboard/README.md

 # Amazon Sales Dashboard
-This dashboard provides insights into Amazon sales performance, based on data from (data source).
-It is built using (tool or technology used to create the dashboard).
+This dashboard provides insights into Amazon sales performance, based on data from Amazon Sales Data.
+It is built using PowerBi used to create the dashboard.

 ## Getting Started
  1. Clone this repository or download the zip file.